DLR-AMR/t8code_JOSS/paper.md

 ![Runtimes on JUQUEEN of the solver and summed mesh operations of our DG prototype code coupled with `t8code`.
-Mesh operations are ghost computation, ghost data exchange, partitioning (load balancing), refinement and coarsening as well as balancing. t8code only takes around 15\% of the overall runtime.
+Mesh operations are ghost computation, ghost data exchange, partitioning (load balancing), refinement and coarsening as well as balancing (max. difference of one level of refinement of neighboring elements). t8code only takes around 15\% of the overall runtime.
 Additionally, we see the weak scaling property of the application, i.e. the runtime halves when doubling the number of processes.
 \label{fig:t8code_runtimes}